orsonteodoro/oiledmachine-overlay/README.md

 Information Disclosure (ID) before they happen.
 Only a few vulnerabilities will be blocked on the top 50 vulnerabilities per month ranking.

-The asan/hwasan will not be default enabled since the design has issues.
-We will follow recommendations to prevent worst case unintended consequences scenario which may lead to information disclosure.
+The not safe for production sanitizers will default opt-out since the design has issues.
+This is to follow recommendations to prevent worst case unintended consequences scenario which may lead to information disclosure.
+However, there are trade-offs between several classes of exploits versus information disclosure.
+Many of the sanitizers mitigate a combination of CE, PE, DoS, DT, ID during runtime but have a possible ID tradeoff.
+Users can opt-in by additional per-package USE flags.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.